Title VI Compliance

 - Reasonable opportunity for review and comment inclusive of a 30-day review and comment period

 - Comment documentation and distribution to policy makers and the general public

 - Opportunities for citizens to participate through focus groups, listening sessions, task forces and planning teams

-- Opportunities for oral and written comment by email, survey responses, fax, phone calls, regular mail, telephone conversation, public hearings or face to face conversations
+- Opportunities for oral and written comment by email, survey responses, fax, phone calls, USPS mail, telephone conversations, public hearings or face to face conversations

 - A participation evaluation process to assess the effectiveness of public outreach activities

 Supporting documents for the above may be obtained from the City.
 View the Title VI Policy Statement (PDF).